plone/volto/docs/source/upgrade-guide/index.md

 ### Extend the original intent and rename `RAZZLE_TESTING_ADDONS` to `ADDONS`.

-Originally, `RAZZLE_TESTING_ADDONS` environment variable was a scape hatch to load some components and configurations not present in vanilla Volto, so one could enable them at will.
-Initially thought as fixtures for acceptance tests, the original intent has been repurposed and extended to just `ADDONS`, so one could extend the ADDONS list configuration via this environment variable.
+Originally the `RAZZLE_TESTING_ADDONS` environment variable was an escape hatch to load some components and configurations not present in vanilla Volto.
+One could enable them at will.
+Initially thought as fixtures for acceptance tests, the original intent has been repurposed and extended to just `ADDONS`.
+One could extend the `ADDONS` list configuration via this environment variable.

-It works for published packages, and those addons that can live in `packages` folder locally to your project (like testing addons for vanilla Volto do).
+It works for published packages, such as those add-ons that live in the `packages` folder locally to your project.
+This is similar to the testing add-ons from vanilla Volto.

 ## Upgrading to Volto 14.x.x